-Authentication procedures, and especially SSO, make large use of SAML (Security Assertion Markup Language), an open standard, XML-based markup language.
+SAML (Security Assertion Markup Language) is an XML-based markup language used in authentication procedures, and especially in SSO.
 SAML exchanges authentication and authorization data between a subject aka principal (i.e. a user), an identity provider, and a service provider.
-SAML is build upon XML, HTTP, and SOAP.
+SAML is an open standard build upon XML, HTTP, and SOAP.

-The OAuth open standard is designed specifically to operate with HTTP.
-OAuth provides secure delegated access i.e. a way for resource owners to authorize third-party applications (consumers) to access their resources from a service provider without disclosing secret credentials; this is done by the means of access tokens.
-Its latest version is OAuth 2.0.
+The OAuth open standard provides secure delegated access i.e. a way for resource owners to authorize third-party applications (consumers) to access their resources from a service provider without disclosing secret credentials; this is done by the means of access tokens.
+OAuth is designed specifically to operate with HTTP; its latest version is OAuth 2.0.
 OIDC (OpenID Connect) is an authentication layer built on top of OAuth 2.0.